Divyanshisahu3005/Delta-Demo/README.md

 # delta-demo
-this is a simple project.
+This is a simple project.